Brazier85/personal_zoo/docs/hosting/overview.md

 Prices are rounded to the nearest full euro.

 This cost breakdown ensures the stability and security of your Personal Zoo instance, covering expenses for hosting, regular backups, and efficient payment processing.
 It allows us to provide you with a reliable and hassle-free experience as you manage your personal zoo.
-The remaining € in the table above will be allocated to developing new features and compensating for required support, further enhancing your Personal Zoo experience.
+The missing €1.00 in the table above will be allocated to developing new features and compensating for required support, further enhancing your Personal Zoo experience.

 ## Get Started Today